-Where do you see yourself in five years?
-This is a common interview question and most students won't have an answer.
-In addition the American Economy is changing at a rapid pace and we're educating students for careers that aren't even invented yet.
-No matter what path our students choose they will require business skills and knowledge to survive.
-In this course we will investigate various industries and careers within those industries through research, speakers and field trips.
-We will gain a general understanding of the major disciplines of business in the 21st century, such as US and Global Business Environments, Entrepreneurship, and Personal and Business Finance, through the use of hands-on, enjoyable, and challenging activities.
+In addition, the American Economy is changing at a rapid pace and we're educating students for careers that aren't even invented yet.
+Students will gain a general understanding of the major disciplines of business in the 21st century, such as US and Global Business Environments, Entrepreneurship, Marketing and Personal and Business Finance, through the use of hands-on, enjoyable, and challenging activities.
 Lastly, students will develop skills essential to success in any career such as time management, communication, leadership, social media etiquette, public speaking and accountability.
-Students in this course are also eligible for DECA.
+Students in this course are also eligible and encouraged to participate in DECA.